Skip to main content

 Related reading: Learn how to combine multiple intent signals for a multi-touch prospecting strategy in our article on job offer signals in French real estate.

-Step 3: Personalize your first touch
+Step 3: Personalize the first touch

 Step 4: Validate and clean your list